radiac/mara/docs/api/storage.rst

 complex data.
 Field names cannot start with an underscore, and cannot be one of the reserved store names (the attributes and methods listed below).

+Objects which lack unique identifiers for keys can subclass the :ref:`class_storage_keylessstore` base class; these are session-only objects which are only serialised if they are values on a field of a non-keyless store.

 Example
 -------